openstack/ironic/doc/source/install/refarch/small-cloud-trusted-tenants.rst

 The Bare Metal API will be served to the operators and to the Compute service through this network.

+The ``ironic-novncproxy`` NoVNC proxy service will serve the graphical console user interface via this network.

 Public network
 ~~~~~~~~~~~~~~